The Board consists of five civilians who are representative the City's racial, social, and economic composition:

 What happens once a complaint is submitted?

 The process begins with a complaint being filed with the Police Review and Advisory Board.
 The Board employs its own staff, and works with the Professional Standards Unit of the Police Department to investigate all complaints.
 An investigation includes interviews with both the complainant and involved police officer(s), as well as any other relevant individuals, and reviewing police reports, witness statements, and other pertinent information.
 The staff submits its investigative report to the Board, which reviews the report, and may accept the report or order additional investigation into the complaint.
 After the investigation process is completed, the Board will deliberate and make a determination whether or not there was a violation of policy or procedures, or whether it is inconclusive.

 Depending on the finding, any party to the complaint may request that the Board order a hearing, which is done at the discretion of the Board based on the evidence the Board has received.
-If a hearing is help, the Board will render a final decision.
+If a hearing is held, the Board will render a final decision.

 In addition, even if the Board finds that there was not a violation of policy or procedures, it may still make a recommendation to the City Manager and the Police Commissioner about changes which should be made.